YOGA Injury prevention

 if done improperly, can also cause injuries in the neck or other joints.

 The lotus position is a common yoga position that causes yoga injuries.
 If you have never done yoga before or practice yoga infrequently, consider stretching exercises for at least 20 minutes to increase the elasticity of tendons, which hold muscles to bone, and ligaments, which hold joints together, before beginning a lotus position or doing sun salutations.
 There is more research information on the various health benefits of yoga practice.
-If you have an interest in the role of yoga and breast cancer.

 Back injury from Yoga

 Yoga can cause back sprains and herniated disks if done improperly or by those who are not in good physical shape.

 There are also a lot of elbow injuries and shoulder injuries.
 Anything around the joints can be a problem, because people injure ligaments and tendons.
 If you just overstretch, it's a grade one sprain.
 If there are micro-tears in a ligament or tendon, that's grade two.
 A complete tear is grade three.

 Yoga to prevent